 The proposed legislation amends § 19.2-8 of the Code of Virginia, relating to the limitation of prosecutions for certain offenses.
-Under the proposal, the prosecution of a misdemeanor under the enumerated sections of the Code where the victim was a minor at the time of the offense must be commenced no later than one year after the victim reaches majority.
+Under the proposal, the prosecution of a misdemeanor under the enumerated sections of the Code where the victim was a minor at the time of the offense must be commenced no later than five years after the victim reaches the age of majority.
 The proposal affects a number of Class 1 misdemeanor sexual offenses, including sexual battery, infected sexual battery, and sexual abuse of a child aged 13 or 14.

-Currently, § 19.2-8 requires that a prosecution for one of the listed misdemeanors must be commenced within one year of the offense.
-Essentially, the proposal expands the time period during which an individual may be prosecuted for one of the enumerated offenses from one year to 19 years, depending on the age of the victim at the time of the offense.
+Currently, § 19.2-8 requires that a prosecution for one of the listed misdemeanors must be commenced no later than one year after the victim reaches majority.
+This modification was made by the 2016 General Assembly.
+Essentially, the proposal expands the time period during which an individual may be prosecuted for one of the enumerated offenses, depending on the age of the victim at the time of the offense.

-Under § 18.2-67.5:1 of current Code, an offender convicted of a third misdemeanor offense involving sexual battery, attempted sexual battery, consensual intercourse with a child, indecent exposure, or peeping within ten years is guilty of a Class 6 felony.
+Under § 18.2-67.5:1 of current Code, an offender convicted of a third misdemeanor offense within ten years involving sexual battery, attempted sexual battery, consensual intercourse with a child, indecent exposure, or peeping is guilty of a Class 6 felony.